deib-polimi/hegira-components/README.md

 The project is Maven compliant, hence by executing the command ```mvn clean package``` the proper packages will be created.

 ##### Deploy
-In order to interact with Google AppEngine Datastore, an application should be deployed and run on Google AppEngine; in particular, the application web.xml file should allow `Remote Api` as described [here](https://cloud.google.com/appengine/docs/java/tools/remoteapi)
+In order to interact with Google AppEngine Datastore, an application should be deployed and run on Google AppEngine; in particular, the application web.xml file should allow for `Remote Api` to be accepted by the Google AppEngine application, as described [here](https://cloud.google.com/appengine/docs/java/tools/remoteapi)

 ## Usage:
 Once compiled, a jar file (with dependencies) is generated inside the target/ folder.